prashantbarca/prashantbarca.github.io/_posts/2016-09-04-transfer-x.md

 ```

 *The old laptops IP address when opened in the new laptop's browser provides all the data from the folder to be sent as hyperlinks which she could click to download. `http://<old laptop's ip>:8000`
-But a major drawback in this was that the files had to be downloaded one by one and not folder by folder.
+But, a major drawback in this was that the files had to be downloaded one by one and not folder by folder.
 This increased the manual work and became inconvenient.
-In order to make this alright, the first idea which came to my mind was to configure fpt but that turned out to be tedious, because httpserver comes in handy with python!*
+In order to make the process faster, I racked my brain for better ideas; one of it was to configure FTP but that turned out to be tedious, because HTTP server comes in handy with python!*

-### Idea
+### The Golden Idea

-*Then I thought of zipping each and every file and folder to be sent and starting the httpserver, but she still had quite a bit of trouble in typing the commands.
+*Finally I thought of zipping each and every file and folder to be sent and starting the HTTP server, but she still had quite a bit of trouble in typing the commands.
 Thus I ended up automating it using Bash.
 I had some corner cases to be handled, such as:*

 * *What if the User mistypes the file/folder name.*
 * *If the user forgets to connect to the network.*